helloGov/webapp/README.md

 You only have to do this once.

-- ask in slack channel for `secrets.js` file
+- ask in the slack channel for the `secrets.js` file
 - add the `secrets.js` file to the `conf/` directory
 - ask in the slack channel for the `.env` file
 - add the `.env` file to the project root directory